strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 :::

 :::info Did you know?
 The admin panel needs to be rebuilt after its code has been modified.
 Rebuilding the admin panel is done by running the `build` command.
-The `strapi generate plugin` generates boilerplate code that injects some plugin components (menu link, plugin homepage) into the admin panel.
+The `strapi generate plugin` generates code that injects some plugin components (menu link, plugin homepage) into the admin panel.
 That's why we run the `build` command after the plugin code has been generated and before starting the server.
 :::

 ### Servers and hot reloading